64DD: Hardware

-In addition to writable storage, the 64DD's real-time clock (RTC) enables persistent worlds according to a battery-backed clock and calendar.
-Shigeru Miyamoto, said this of the canceled four-year development of the pet breeding game Cabbage: "We're doing it on the 64DD because I wanted to make a clock function, such that even if the power is cut, can still raise the creature."
+The 64DD's RTC enabled persistent world mechanics by keeping track of time even when the system was powered off.
+For example, Shigeru Miyamoto cited the RTC as a key reason for developing the cancelled pet simulation game Cabbage for the 64DD: "We're doing it on the 64DD because I wanted to make a clock function, such that even if the power is cut, [you] can still raise the creature."